 Many physios continue with postgraduate studies.
 You might also choose to focus on one of the many different fields of physiotherapy.
 Other options include moving into teaching, research roles, management positions or setting up your own physiotherapy private practice business.

 In order to work as a physio in New Zealand it is a legal requirement that you must first be registered with the Physiotherapy Board of New Zealand and hold an Annual Practising Certificate (APC).

 Visit the Board's website to find out all about registration.
 Allow several months for the registration process, from the time you have provided all the required documentation to the Physiotherapy Board.

-Physiotherapy New Zealand (PNZ) is the national membership organisation for physiotherapists and physiotherapy students, providing over 4,000 members with advocacy, education, information and services.
-The aim of Physiotherapy New Zealand is to improve the health of all New Zealanders including whanau, hapu and iwi.
-If you're interested in physiotherapy as a career, see how PNZ might support you.
+Physiotherapy New Zealand (PNZ) is the national membership organisation for physiotherapists and physiotherapy students, providing over 4,500 members with advocacy, education, information and services.
+If you're interested in physiotherapy as a career see how PNZ might support you.